Camper Guns Down 3 at Iowa State Park Before Killing Himself

 A 23-year-old gunned down three campers at an Iowa state park early Friday morning before fatally shooting himself nearby, authorities say.

-Anthony Orlando Sherwin has been identified by the Iowa Department of Public Safety as the shooter, accused of killing three people at the Maquoketa Caves State Park campground—a popular attraction in Iowa that draws 300,000 visitors annually.
+Anthony Orlando Sherwin, of Nebraska, was identified by the Iowa Department of Public Safety as the shooter, accused of killing three people at the Maquoketa Caves State Park campground—a popular attraction in Iowa that draws 300,000 visitors annually.

-Sherwin is accused of killing three before heading just west of the park to take his own life, the department said in a brief media release.
+Sherwin is accused of then heading just west of the park to take his own life, the department said in a brief media release.

 Though authorities didn’t say what Sherwin’s relationship was to the victims, it implied he was camping along with the trio before shots rang out.
 Once responding officers found three dead bodies at the campground, they “found that a camper was unaccounted for,” the release said.